 • Pastor is the head of the church and when there is just one priest, he is the pastor too.
 In a large church with many priests, the priest who is in charge is called the pastor.

-• Reverend is not a title but an adjective to show respect to a person inside the church.
-You can use it for any ordained minister and certainly for the pastor.
+• Reverend is not a title that shows power in the church hierarchy but an adjective to show respect to a member of the clergy.